FAIRFAX VIOLENT CRIMES LAWYER

 WHAT DEFENSE STRATEGIES ARE SUCCESSFUL IN VIOLENT CRIME CASES?

 The defense you offer against a violent crime charge depends on the circumstances of the crime.
-Misidentification and self-defense are commonly-used defenses.
+Misidentification and self-defense are commonly used defenses.
 In some cases, a crime never actually happened, and the defendant may be the victim of a “frame” or a fabricated allegation.

 Your attorney will determine if the police followed the legal rules for searches, interrogations, and arrests.
 If the police violate a defendant’s rights during an investigation, an interrogation, a search, or an arrest, a good defense lawyer may be able to have the case entirely dismissed.

 For many violent crimes – including homicide, rape, and even burglary – there is no statute of limitations in Virginia.
-If you’re charged with a violent crime or named in an arrest warrant, the best strategy is to seek an attorney’s advice and deal with the matter forthrightly and promptly.
+If you’re charged with a violent crime or named on an arrest warrant, the best strategy is to seek an attorney’s advice and deal with the matter forthrightly and promptly.

 TO LEARN MORE OR SCHEDULE A CONSULTATION